JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Adds a subrange to this range.

 ```
-FUNCTION CTextRange2.AddSubrange (BYVAL cp1 AS LONG, BYVAL cp2 AS LONG, BYVAL Activate AS LONG) AS HRESULT
+FUNCTION AddSubrange (BYVAL cp1 AS LONG, BYVAL cp2 AS LONG, BYVAL Activate AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->AddSubrange(m_pTextRange2, cp1, cp2, Activate))
    RETURN m_Result
 END FUNCTION